alanng10/Lang/Docue/a.md

 The letter "G" refers to shared that is applicable to all.

+The letter "H" refers to home that is applicable to all.

 The letter "I" refers to interpreted that is applicable to all.

 The letter "L" refers to applicable that is applicable to all.